gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 ![alt text](/images/dump-truck.png "Audience booing")

-If Data Scientists are the head chefs in a restaurant forming new recipes, Machine Learning Engineers (MLEs) are the cooks attempting to recreate the particular dish using the recipe provided to them.
+If Data Scientists are the head chefs in a restaurant forming new recipes, Machine Learning Engineers are the cooks attempting to recreate the particular dish using the recipe provided to them.
 If the cooks are to successfully recreate the dish, they're going to need a well detailed recipe which is easy to read and understand.

-MLEs are no different to these cooks, if they are to deploy to production a Machine Learning model which a Data Science built, they must be able to understand the code and run it successfully, easily recreate the data that was used, install all the dependencies without running into any issues, and recreate the same results of the model.
+Machine Learning Engineers are no different to these cooks, if they are to deploy to production a Machine Learning model which a Data Science built, they must be able to understand the code and run it successfully, easily recreate the data that was used, install all the dependencies without running into any issues, and recreate the same results of the model.

 ![alt text](/images/how-to-run-this-code.png "Audience booing")